ciarandg/portfolio/content/_index.md

 ## About
 <!-- ![headshot](headshot.jpg) -->
-I'm an automation developer and musician currently based in Edmonton, Alberta.
-I have a broad background working with audio, from DSP in JUCE and Max/MSP to livestreaming, interactive music-making, and sound design.
-In my free time, I'm an avid Linux tinkerer, French horn player, and long-distance swimmer.

-Since graduating from the University of British Columbia (BMUS 2017-2021, minor in Applied Music Technology), I have worked to hone my abilities as a developer, in both professional and personal capacities.
-In particular, I have a strong interest in NixOS, functional programming, and declarative infrastructure management.
+I'm a DevOps engineer based in Edmonton, Alberta, with a passion for functional programming, declarative infrastructure management, and tools like NixOS and Kubernetes.

-## Skills
+My background extends beyond DevOps into the world of audio and music technology, where I’ve worked with digital signal processing in JUCE and Max/MSP, explored livestreaming setups, and delved into interactive music-making and sound design.

+When I’m not writing Terraform or breaking production, you’ll find me expanding my homelab, playing music, or swimming freestyle.

-### Preferred Languages
+### Languages
-- Java/Kotlin
+- Kotlin
 - Python
+- Go
+- TypeScript
 - Nix
+- SQL

+### Tooling (DevOps)
+- AWS
+- Terraform
+- Kubernetes
+- Prometheus
+- Databricks
-- HTML/CSS/JavaScript
+- Docker/Podman

-### Frameworks, Software Suites
+### Tooling (Music)
 - JUCE
 - OpenAL
 - Ableton Live
 - Max/MSP
 - Bitwig Studio
-- React
-- Next.js
-- Docker
-- Kubernetes
-- Prometheus